mantidproject/mantid/docs/source/release/v6.3.0/framework.rst

 ########
 - Fixed a bug with :ref:`CalculatePlaczek <algm-CalculatePlaczek>` algorithm for computing Placzek correction factors that fixed the previously implemented formula for transforming k to e, and the summation for second order Placezek corrections.
 - :ref:`ConvertAxesToRealSpace <algm-ConvertAxesToRealSpace>` no longer crashes Mantid if using an invalid file.
-- Calculation of log binning factor in :ref:`DiffractionFocussing <algm-DiffractionFocussing>` adjusted to remove a small discrepancy between total x range before\after rebinning.
+- Calculation of log binning factor in :ref:`DiffractionFocussing <algm-DiffractionFocussing>` adjusted to remove a small discrepancy between total x range before/after rebinning.
 - Fixed a bug in :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` where the calculation aborts with an exception due to a floating point rounding error when the track segment is close to vertical.
 Also fixed bug in calculation of track direction after scatter if pre-scatter track was pointing exactly down - sign of z component of new direction was incorrect.
 - Fixed a bug in :ref:`Integration <algm-Integration>` when using ``UsePartialBinsOption`` with integration limits that are either equal or close together.
 - The :ref:`Load <algm-Load>` algorithm now reports the correct history.